 - Understand how to meal plan vegetarian meals so your child doesn’t end up eating only side dishes and salad or veggie burgers every night.

 - Understand how to do your grocery shopping so that you can have simple and quick healthy vegetarian food options in the fridge.

 - Understand which nutrients you need to watch out for so that your vegetarian child will thrive.

 Not sure I can support you on this journey?
 Here’s what mom, Charmaine- Richmond Hill, ON, had to say:

 “When my teenage daughter decided to become vegan I had no idea what she was going to eat.
 Talking to Karen quickly put my fears to rest.
 She explained the basics of a vegan diet and helped me understand which foods provided which nutrients.
 She has also been available for on-going support and questions.
 Thanks Karen!”

-- Making a healthy transition to a vegetarian diet and restructuring current family favourites to better accommodate everyone during this transition.
+- Making a healthy transition to a vegetarian diet.

-- Key nutrients for vegetarians – Iron, Calcium, Vitamin D and B12.
+- Ensuring key nutrients are met – Iron, Calcium, Vitamin D and B12.

 As well as the above informational modules you will also receive…